opencybersecurityalliance/stix-shifter/GOVERNANCE.md

 ### Lazy Consensus

-Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the Harbor dev mailing list as appropriate.
-Author(s) of proposal, Pull Requests, issues, etc.  will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.
+Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the OCA dev mailing list as appropriate.
+Author(s) of proposals, Pull Requests, issues, etc.  will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.
 Other maintainers may chime in and request additional time for review, but should remain cognizant of blocking progress and abstain from delaying progress unless absolutely needed.
 The expectation is that blocking progress is accompanied by a guarantee to review and respond to the relevant action(s) (proposals, PRs, issues, etc.) in short order.
 Lazy Consensus is practiced for all projects in our org, including the main project repository, community-driven sub-projects, and the community repo that includes proposals and governing documents.
 Lazy consensus does _not_ apply to the process of: